vvscode/docs/docs/verification/verification-for-ios/verification-ios-sms-verification.md

 ---
 title: SMS Verification
+excerpt: >-
-excerpt: 'Verify a user through SMS.
+  Verify a user through SMS.
 Verification of a phone number is performed in two steps, a verification SMS is requested and a verification code for that particular verification session is sent to the recipient.
-Read more.'
+Read more.
 next:
   pages:
     - verification-ios-callout-verification